 Three months later as US involvement in the Second World War began the bomber sent a type set letter to the police.
 In case you can’t make it out, it read.
 'I will make no more bomb units for the duration of the war – my patriotic feelings have made me decide this – later I will bring the Con Edison to justice – they will pay for their dastardly deeds.'

-In fact he didn’t make another bomb for nine years.
+In fact the perpetrator didn’t make another bomb for nine years.

 Male, former employee of Consolidated Edison, injured while working there so seeking revenge, paranoid, 50 years old, neat and meticulous persona, foreign background, some formal education, unmarried, living with female relatives but not mother who probably died when he was young, upon capture he will be wearing a buttoned up double breasted jacket.

-Most of the observations were based on common sense e.g. male (like the vast majority of bombers).
+Most of the observations were based on common sense e.g. that he was male (like the vast majority of bombers) and that he was a former employee of Consolidated Edison, which was obvious from the content of the letters posted.

 A member of staff came across the file of George Metesky.
 Metesky had an accident at work and had filed an unsuccessful disability claim against the company.
 In response to the failed disability claim Metsky wrote a series of letters to the company, one of which referred to their ‘dastardly deeds’.